DavidTorbics20/TanksGame/README.md

 ![local game objects](./pics/LocalGameSceneObjects.PNG) ![player name handler](./pics/PlayerNameManager.PNG)

-In version 0.2.1 the player name input system is working.
+In version _0.2.1_ the player name input system is working.
 You can enter a name end it will show in the game canvas.
+Version _0.2.2_ fixed a problem with the fonts where everything was 100% black.
+In _0.2.3_ an exit button was added and the pause menu is woeking.
+Now I have to write the script to save the games.

-### Game
+### __Game__

+In the game a random size (5 - 10) field will be created.
+There I will have to somehow spawn the players on random locatios. which shouldn't be too hard ich I pick random cells and copy their coordinates.

 ## - How To Play -